ptlc8/apache-docker-proxy/README.md

 If no label starting with `webproxy.` is defined, the container will not be proxied.

 Also `DEFAULT_REDIRECT_TO_TOPDOMAIN` environment variable can be set to `true` to redirect all unknown subdomains to the top domain.
+And `REDIRECT_TO_SECURE` environment variable can be set to `true` to redirect all http requests to https.

 See [docker-gen](https://github.com/nginx-proxy/docker-gen/) for more explanations.

+See also [Apache HTTPd documentation](https://httpd.apache.org/docs/2.4/mod/) if you want to add more configuration in [the template](config-generator/templates/apache2.tmpl).